 The easiest way to avoid this is to work on separate parts of the project.
 Folders created in Core create actual folders in the files for your project.
 You can use them to separate objects so that you and your collaborators do not change the same parts of the project.

-Up until now, you have only used the default branch, master.
+Up until now, you have only used the default branch, main.
 Branches allow you to separate your changes from the main project, and then integrate them back in when you are finished, by merging.

-- Click the Current branch tab in the project, which is most likely on master.
+- Click the Current branch tab in the project, which is most likely on main.

 - Select New branch, and give the branch the name of the feature that you will be creating on it.

-Now, if you commit, it will be saved on the new branch, but not the master branch.
+Now, if you commit, it will be saved on the new branch, but not the main branch.
 You can also push those changes to a remote version of the branch.

 If you are collaborating with someone else, you should use a pull request when your changes are finished to integrate them into the main project.
 You can learn how to create a pull request on GitHub.

-If you are not collaborating, you can merge the changes on to your local master branch, and then push to GitHub.
+If you are not collaborating, you can merge the changes on to your local main branch, and then push to GitHub.